five-in-a-row-challenge/five-in-a-row-challenge-server/README.md

 Five in a row challenge
 =======================
-The **Five in a row challenge** is a multiplayer REST games, for practicing writing a proper REST endpoint with a getting better gomoku A.I..
+The **Five in a row challenge** is a multiplayer REST game, for practicing writing a proper REST endpoint with a getting better gomoku A.I..
-You have to hurry, because the server plays games in every minute, and you can miss valuable points.
+You have to hurry, because the server plays game in every minute, and you can miss valuable points.
 This is the main application for playing **Five in a row challenge**.
 This server handles all incoming requests and responses, and save the actual state of the board of every games.